saurabhsutar192/Scan-Play_React/README.md

 # Spotify Premium Required to play!
 # Instructions to make Device active
   1. Before Logging in into scan&play, Open Spotify on browser or App and login.
-  2. Use the same account to login in to Spotify
+  2. Use the same account to login in to Spotify and scan and play
   3. Before playing anything on Scan And Play ...just play-pause on spotify App
   4. Now you are free to use it